 Ontario Genomics is taking an active role in educating students about the power of genomics, as well as supporting skills development programs for the workforce of the future.

-At Ontario Genomics, we know that as genomics and genomics-enabled technologies continue to advance over the next decade and beyond, there will be an incredible demand for people with the right skills to support their implementation.
+At Ontario Genomics, we know that genomics and biotechnology solutions will only continue to grow and become a daily part of our lives.
+Naturally, there will be an incredible demand in the workforce for people with the right skills to help grow this bioeconomy, especially in food and agriculture, healthcare and cleantech.

 High school represents one of the most important points in a student’s education when it comes to choosing a career path.
 The growth of the burgeoning bioeconomy, driven by genomics innovations, will lead to tens of thousands of jobs in Ontario alone, and it is important that students are both aware and prepared for this growing industry.
 However, basic genomics concepts are not found in the current high school curriculum, let alone how they can be applied across economic sectors.